Actindo-AG/Documentation/BigCommerce/Integration/01_ManageBigCommerceConnection.md

 6. Click the ![Back](../../Assets/Icons/Back02.png "[Back]") [Back] button and check whether the new connection has been synchronized and activated.
     - The new connection has been created, synchronized, and activated.
-    - The credentials of the connection have been automatically created.
     - All related standard attributes, attribute sets, and attribute groups have been created.
 If required, you can adapt these objects to your needs later using the *DataHub* module.<!---Stimmt das?-->
     - All relevant APIs settings in *BigCommerce* are automatically created.
 See the *Store-level API account* in the *BigCommerce* app under Settings > API.